 Again, you didn’t read the description carefully.
 The modification is fully compatible with existing saves for BattleTech Extended.

-– What do I need to play this campaign through?
+– What will I need to complete these campaigns?

 – I’m looking for new 'Mechs from the mod, where can I find them?